inductiva/docs/docs/openfoam/1.tutorials/4.run-occdrivaerstaticmesh-case/index.md

+---
-# Run occDrivAerStaticMesh from the OpenFOAM HPC Benchmark Suite
+title: Run occDrivAerStaticMesh from the OpenFOAM HPC Benchmark Suite
+description: ""
+seo:
+ title: ""
+ description: ""
+---

 The **occDrivAerStaticMesh simulation** focuses on the open-closed cooling (occ) variant of the DrivAer model - an industrially relevant benchmark case that represents a full-scale passenger vehicle with static wheels and sealed cooling inlets.